-• Determining whether an equation is true or false by us-24 = 57 + 27 is true or false.
+• Determining whether an equation is true or false by using comparative relational thinking.
+For example, without adding 60 and 24, determine whether the equation 60 + 24 = 57 + 27 is true or false.

 - Fluently adding and subtracting multi-digit whole numbers using the standard algorithm. - Applying and extending previous understanding of multiplication to multiply a fraction by a whole number. - Using decimal notation for fractions with denominators of 10 or 100.
 For example, rewrite 0.62 as 62/100; describe a length as 0.62 meters; locate 0.62 on a number line diagram. - Applying the area and perimeter formulas for rectangles in real world and mathematical problems.
 For example, find the width of a rectangular room, given the area of the flooring and the length, by viewing the area formula as a multiplication equation with an unknown factor.